cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 The autonomous driving system lacks common sense.

 {% epigraph "...humans also have a fundamental competence lacking in all current AI systems: common sense.
 We have vast background knowledge of the world, both its physical and its social aspects."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 The neural network may be _learning_, but it is definitely not _understanding_.

 # Not understanding "squares" - part 2

-In the first section we changed the shape of an object.
+{% newthought 'In the first section' %} we changed the shape of an object.
 In this section we will not change the object.
 We will change the environment instead.

 We will train a neural network to classify squares and triangles again.
 This time they are in different environments, represented by different background colors.
 The squares are in a lighter background and the triangles are on a dark(er) background (we can think of the background as "twilight" and "night").